zty012/markdown_editor/README.md

 ## What's new (14/04/2022)

-* Allow custom toolbar to be passed as named paramter.
+* Allow use of custom background color for tool bar.

 ## Features